AACPDM annual meeting

 Scientific Presentations

-Scientific Poster: If accepted, Scientific Poster presenters must submit their poster in two formats: A traditional mountable poster and an ePoster.
-An ePoster is an electronic version of the traditional paper poster in PowerPoint and PDF format.
-It will be included in online meeting content posted on the AACPDM website after the Annual Meeting. ePosters might also be included in the Annual Meeting app.
-The dual display methods will increase exposure to the work and allow for more flexible access.
-Details will be sent to accepted presenters and posted on the AACPDM website.
+• Scientific Poster –Scientific Posters are presented in two formats: a traditional mountable poster and an ePoster (an electronic version).
+The ePoster may be included in online meeting content posted on the AACPDM website after the Annual Meeting, and in the Annual Meeting app.
+The dual display methods increase exposure to the work and allow for more flexible access.

-The AACPDM Scientific Program Committee members will review the abstracts, blinded to the authors' names and institutions affiliated with the submission.
-Presentations will be selected based on their research question or hypothesis, study design/methodology/conclusions, impact/relevance, and importance.
+The members of the AACPDM Scientific Program Committee will review the abstracts, blinded to the names of the authors and institutions affiliated with the submission.
+Presentations will be selected on the basis of their research question or hypothesis, study design/methodology/conclusions, impact/relevance and importance.
+Student status will not affect abstract submission type or the grading of the abstract.

-Background and Objective(s): Provide a brief statement about the problem or question/s of interest followed by the specific objective/s of the study.
+• Background and Objective(s): Provide a brief statement about the problem or question/s of interest followed by the specific objective/s of the study.

-Study Participants & Setting: Describe participants and relevant information about the setting(s) in which the research was conducted so that generalizability of the results can be determined.
+• Study Participants & Setting: Describe participants and relevant information about the setting(s) in which the research was conducted so that generalizability of the results can be determined.
 The inclusion/exclusion criteria, number who participated out of the number eligible and pertinent socio-demographic information may be described.
+Some terms used to describe participant selection processes include: random sampling, consecutive series, convenience sampling, purposeful (or purposive) sampling.
+Examples of relevant settings include primary care, tertiary or referral center, institutional setting, community, etc.

-Results: Scientific abstracts must contain results from the completed study.
+• Results: Scientific abstracts must contain results from the completed study.
 Statistical analyses must be appropriate for the study design and level of data.
 Standard deviations or 95% confidence intervals and the level of statistical significance are to be reported, when applicable.
 Results of qualitative studies must include brief summary of themes or theoretical model, as appropriate.

-Conclusions/Significance: Only those conclusions that can be supported by the data presented in the study should be stated.
+• Conclusions/Significance: Only those conclusions that can be supported by the data presented in the study should be stated.
 The significance or implications of the findings may be described.

 Demonstration Posters

-The purpose of a Demonstration Poster is to showcase emerging ideas, generate discussion regarding new and innovative service delivery models, highlight novel techniques and technologies, and/or advocacy efforts pertaining to the care of people with childhood-onset disabilities.
 Demonstration Posters can be used to highlight an upcoming funded clinical study or a program or service evaluation, but abstracts that include scientific data, analyses, and results WILL NOT BE CONSIDERED FOR THE DEMONSTRATION POSTER CATEGORY and are more appropriate for submission as a Scientific Presentation.

 The Demonstration Posters will be fully recognized in the program; however, please note that these abstracts will not be published in the Developmental Medicine & Child Neurology (DMCN) supplement.

-Background/Objectives: Provide a brief introductory statement about the issue at hand followed by the specific objectives of the Demonstration Poster.
+• Background/Objectives: Provide a brief introductory statement about the issue at hand followed by the specific objectives of the Demonstration Poster.

-Description: Provide a description of the information to be presented in the poster.
+• Description: Provide a description of the information to be presented in the poster.

-Significance: Briefly explain the significance or importance of the information being presented, highlighting novel and innovative aspects.
+• Significance: Briefly explain the significance or importance of the information being presented, highlighting novel and innovative aspects.
 Where appropriate, suggest future research that might help establish, validate or strengthen these new ideas.

 Clinical Observation or Single Case Study Posters

-These posters will provide the opportunity to share observations and single case studies that illustrate important or novel findings, treatment outcomes, or lines of scientific inquiry.
+The purpose of clinical observations or single case study posters is to illustrate important or novel findings, treatment outcomes, or lines of scientific inquiry.
 The goal is to serve as a forum for interesting observations that may not meet the robust standards of scientific evidence needed for a scientific poster but are compelling to our attendees and inspire idea generation about potential new directions for clinical consideration and scientific inquiry.
+Abstracts that include scientific data, analyses and results WILL NOT BE CONSIDERED FOR THE CLINICAL OBSERVATION OR SINGLE CASE STUDY POSTER CATEGORY and are more appropriate for submission as a Scientific Presentation.

 The Clinical Observation or Single Case Study Posters will be fully recognized in the program; however, please note that these abstracts will not be published in the Developmental Medicine & Child Neurology (DMCN) supplement.